New Zealand local government and human rights: Māori representation

 Minority rights are an integral part of international human rights law.
 Efforts have been made by central government and other organisations to increase Māori participation in local government.
 The LGA specifically requires local authorities to maintain and improve opportunities for Māori to contribute to local government decision-making processes, and to facilitate participation by Māori in decision-making.

 In October 2010, the Human Rights Commission (HRC) produced a report that looked at Māori representation and participation in local government.
 The publication of the Report was prompted by the Government's failure to adopt a recommendation of the Royal Commission on Auckland Governance that three councillors representing Māori sit on the new Auckland Council, established in November 2010.
 The HRC was particularly critical of the decision given Māori representation in local government was one of the top ten race relations priorities for 2010.

 In 2004, the Bay of Plenty Regional Council (Environment Bay of Plenty (EBOP)) introduced direct Māori representation via a system that operates on the same basis as that providing for Māori seats in Parliament.
 Māori voters in the region can choose to participate in local body elections as a voter on either the general or Māori electorate rolls.
 Once elected, Māori councillors have the same roles and responsibilities as other councillors.
 Despite the system and attempts to increase Māori representation, the number of Māori elected has remained disproportionately low compared with the region's total Māori population.

 Since the passage of the Local Electoral Amendment Act 2002, all New Zealand councils have had the option of establishing Māori constituencies or wards, by resolution of council, challengeable by a poll of all voters.
-A number of councils have considered the option; none have taken it up.